-Usually a day characterised by services, parades and the lighting of candles at Rīga Castle and other public places around the country, due to the COVID-19 pandemic this year's event will be a more private and personal affair to be marked at home, in private.
+Usually a day characterised by services, parades and the lighting of candles at Rīga Castle and other public places around the country, due to the COVID-19 pandemic this year's event will again be a more private and personal affair to be marked at home, though you can still expect to see candles glowing in windows and at war memorials.

 Known as 'Lāčplēsis Day' (Lāčplēsis being the name of Latvia's mythical warrior hero), while it coincides with the date upon which the 1918 Armistice at the end of the First World War is commemorated in many other countries, the Latvian events are subtly different, officially marking the day a year later in 1919 when a crucial victory against allied German and White Russian forces under Count Pavel Bermondt-Avalov was won by the fledgling republic, which had declared independence a year earlier.